stevenreich47/ensemble-distillation-structured-prediction/README.md

 # Official repository for the paper *Ensemble Distillation for Structured Prediction: Calibrated, Accurate, Fast---Choose Three*, appearing at EMNLP 2020.
-Code will be made available shortly.